Get a Realistic Acoustic Guitar Sound (Part 1)

 The Interface and Controls

-At the top of the interface, you’ll see five sections labeled “Play”, “Strum”, “Chords”, “Tone”, and “Setup”.
+At the top of the interface, you'll see five sections labeled "Play," "Strum," "Chords," "Tone," and "Setup."
 These buttons navigate to each of the sections of the interface.
-The organization of the interface and the controls enables you to get to the options you’re looking for easily.
+The organization of the interface and the controls enables you to get to the options you're looking for easily.
 The guitar fretboard view lets you see the notes as you play them.
-That way, you can see which strings are you playing and their location on the neck.
-It also helps to visualize playing the elements on the fretboard like the fretting position, capo, and tuning of the guitar.
+That way, you can see which strings you are playing and their location on the neck.
+It also helps to visualize playing the elements on the fretboard, like the fretting position, capo, and guitar tuning.
 Finally, at the bottom, we can see a piano roll.
 The blue keys represent the range of octaves.
 On the far left, we can see a range of yellow keys.
-They are housing guitar sounds like tapping, sliding and so on.
+The house guitar sounds like tapping, sliding, and so on.
+You are moving to the most essential part of this interface page, "Mapping."

 Mapping

-In the “Mapping” section, you have controls to customize how you want to trigger the included articulations.
+In the "Mapping" section, you have controls to customize how you want to trigger the included articulations.
 For example, you can set articulations to velocity ranges, latching and unlatching key switches, MIDI CCs, and more.
-As you can see there are options for articulations like palm mute, harmonics, buzz trill, or whole-step slide in.
-By setting the articulations to appropriate key switches, we can see that right part of the piano roll turned red.
-This is showing you the setting of the key switches range.
+As you can see, there are options for articulations like palm mute, harmonics, buzz trill, or whole-step slide-in.
+By setting the articulations to the appropriate key switches, we can see that the right part of the piano roll turned red.
+This shows you the setting of the key switches range.

 Audio Examples

-Having set the articulations we like to key switches lets hear how Evolution Modern Nylon actually sounds.
+Setting the articulations we like to key switches lets us hear how Evolution Modern Nylon sounds.

 ~EMN Acoustic Guitar - Riff 1